Gageperrin/it-notes/networking-fundamentals.md

 A stateless firewall does not understand the state of traffic.
 It needs two rules for both outbound and response traffic.

 A stateful firewall sees one thing.
 Allowing the outbound implicity allows the inbound (e.g. AWS security group).

+## Network Address Translation - NAT

+NAT is designed to overcome IPv4 shortages by adjusting packets of source and destination addresses to allow transit across different networks.
+NAT translates private IPv4 addresses to public ones.

+A Static NAT device translates 1 private address to 1 fixed public address (IGW).
+A Dynamic NAT translates 1 private address to first available public address.
+Port Address Translation (PAT) translates many private addresses to 1 public address (NATGW).

+Static NAT: The router maintains a NAT table, it maps PrivateIP : PublicIP (1:1).
+Packets are generated as normal with a private source IP and an external destination IP.
+If a Public IP has been allocated to the Private IP, the source address of the packet is translated as it passes through the NAT device.

+Dynamic NAT: The router maintains a NAT table, it maps Private IP: Public IP in the same way as Static NAT, but the allocations are temporary.
+Multiple devices can use the same allocation over time if there is no overlap.
+In the public Internet, only one private IP will be mapped to the the public IP at any time, it is still 1:1 for the duration of the allocation.
+If the Public IP pool is exhausted then external access can fail.

+PAT: The NAT Device records the soruce IP and source port.
+It replaces the source IP with the single public IP and a public source port allocated from a pool which allows IP overloading (many to one).
+Return traffic has the public IP of the Nat device and the destination port.
+Public Port and Public IP are translated to Private Port and Private IP.